 Think of them as all those cool folks who help Indiana in his quests!

-Here’s a quick look at two artifacts that help teams know if they’ll be able to release the increment in time:
+Here’s a quick look at few other artifacts that help teams know if they’ll be able to release the increment in time:

 1. Release burndown chart